Connect data from Microsoft 365 Defender to Microsoft Sentinel

 In the Next steps tab, you’ll find some useful workbooks, sample queries, and analytics rule templates that have been included.
 You can run them on the spot or modify and save them.

-In this document, you learned how to integrate Microsoft 365 Defender incidents, and advanced hunting event data from Microsoft Defender for Endpoint and Defender for Office 365, into Microsoft Sentinel, using the Microsoft 365 Defender connector.
+In this document, you learned how to integrate Microsoft 365 Defender incidents, and advanced hunting event data from Microsoft Defender component services, into Microsoft Sentinel, using the Microsoft 365 Defender connector.
 To learn more about Microsoft Sentinel, see the following articles:

 - Learn how to get visibility into your data, and potential threats.